Why the Philippines Should Adopt the Death Penalty

 Capital punishment does make a difference for it aids much in providing a more secure environment for the people and thus in creating a more favorable investment climate for the country.
 The nations which imposed the "death penalty" rigidly have the lowest crime index such as Singapore, Saudi Arabia Japan, China, Vietnam whereas countries like Brazil and Mexico, which abolished the death penalty, rank among those countries with the highest crime index.

 Furthermore, the most progressive nations today in Asia like China, Japan, Singapore, Taiwan, Malaysia all enforce capital punishment.
 Imposing the death penalty must be reconsidered for the sake of the majority of the populace.
 The government must be responsible for providing a secure haven for its people.
 And, foremost, true justice will only be served to the bereaved family of victims upon the imposition of the death penalty as what many always say, “Since life is taken, life should also be the payment.”
 The loss of life can only be recompensed with life, then there will be true justice for the victim and his bereaved will finally find real solace.
+Lastly, the imposition of death penalty brings back the value of one's life, a great reminder that someone's life is so precious and should not be taken suddenly.

 - Sourial, Sam S. “The Religionization of a Society: The Continuing Application of Shariah Law in Saudi Arabia."
 Journal for the Scientific Study of Religion, 1987.